 The Somlent Serene is a great example of this, offering both comfort and pressure relief.

-This is a slightly different method used in some air mattresses, by which the user’s body weight is redistributed over a wider surface area.
-This helps to decrease the chance of pressure ulcers forming on boney, rigid parts of the body.
+This is a slightly different method used in some air mattresses, by which the user’s body weight is redistributed by alternately inflating rows of cells.
+These are called alternating-air mattresses.
+The continuous movement of air keeps redistributing pressure and decreases the chance of pressure ulcers forming on bony, rigid parts of the body.